brahms116/silly_rusty_kv/README.md

     -   [x] What performance impacts does this have?
             Turns out it's fast because I don't call fsync, but if I do, it slows down significantly
--   [x] Impelment a server client thingo so I can keep the database running different commands for it
+-   [x] Impelment a server client thingo so I can keep the database running whilst executing different commands from different connections against it
     -   [x] Make distinct modes in running the db, repl, stdin etc
     -   [x] Implement the tcp endpoint
 -   [x] Implement a in memory WAL for the database
 -   [ ] Make it possible to close the database from the client tcp socket instead of ignoring the EXIT command
 -   [ ] Work on cleanup from signals
--   [ ] Refactor the legacy appendonly thing to contain use the in memory WAL and the hash table as an index
+-   [ ] Reimplmenet the legacy appendonly storage engine and modify it contain use the in memory WAL and the hash table as an index
+-   [ ] Clean up the code